Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Introduction

 \subsection{The main results}

-For the reader's convenience, we shall now discuss in a little more detail the main contents of this article.
+We now discuss the main contents of this article in some more detail.

-In \S\ref{lich} we address the issue of the undetermined exponent in (\ref{lichtenbaum}) by proving that the Tamagawa number conjecture that was formulated originally by Bloch and Kato in \cite{bk88} and then subsequently extended by Fontaine and Perrin-Riou in \cite{FPR} predicts a precise, and more-or-less explicit, formula for $n_{m,F}$.
-By using a result of Levine from \cite{lev89} this formula can be made completely precise in the case $m=2$.
-In addition, results of Huber and Kings \cite{hk}, Greither and the first author \cite{bg} and Flach \cite{fg} allow us to deduce the (unconditional) validity of the more precise form of (\ref{lichtenbaum}) for all $m$ and for all fields $F$ that are abelian over $\QQ$.
+In \S\ref{lich} we address the issue of the undetermined exponent $ n_{m,F} $ in (\ref{lichtenbaum}) by proving that the Tamagawa number conjecture that was formulated by Bloch and Kato in \cite{bk88} and later extended by Fontaine and Perrin-Riou in \cite{FPR}, predicts a precise, and more or less explicit, formula for it.
+For $m=2$ we can make this conjectural formula completely explicit by using a result of Levine~\cite{lev89}.
+Using results of Huber and Kings \cite{hk}, of Greither and the first author~\cite{bg} and of Flach \cite{fg} relating to the Tamagawa number conjecture, we can then prove the (unconditional) validity of (\ref{lichtenbaum}) for all $m$ if~$F$ is abelian over $\QQ$, with a precise expression for~$n_{m,F}$.

-The main result of \S\ref{lich} plays a key role in our subsequent computations and is also we feel of some independent interest.
-However, the arguments in \S\ref{lich} are technical in nature, relying on certain $2$-adic constructions and results of Kahn \cite{bk} and Rognes and Weibel \cite{rw} and on detailed computations of the determinant modules of Galois cohomology complexes, and as these methods are not used elsewhere in the article we invite any reader whose main interest is the determination of explicit generators of $K_3$-groups to simply read up to the end of \S\ref{sor section} and then pass on to \S\ref{ktheory}.
+This result is essential for our subsequent computations but is also of independent interest.
+However, the arguments in \S\ref{lich} are technical in nature and because these methods are not used elsewhere in the article we invite any reader whose main interest is the determination of explicit generators of $K_3$-groups to read this section up to the end of \S\ref{sor section} and then pass on to~\S\ref{ktheory}.

-In \S\ref{ktheory} we shall then introduce a useful modification $\Bbar {F} $ of the pre-Bloch group $ \pp(F) $ that is defined by Suslin in \cite{Sus90} (for in fact any infinite field), and explain how this relates both to Suslin's construction and to (degenerate) configurations of points.

-We shall also explicitly compute the torsion subgroup of the resulting modified Bloch group $ \BB F {} $ for a number field~$ F $ and of the corresponding variant of the second exterior power of $ F^* $ in a way that is useful for implementation purposes.
-In particular, we show that $ \BB F {} $ is torsion-free if $ F $ is an imaginary quadratic field and hence much more amenable to our computational approach than is Suslin's original construction.

-In this section we shall also use a result of the first three authors in \cite{BGdJ} to construct a canonical homomorphism $\psi_F$ from $ \BB F {} $ to~$\Kindtf F $, the indecomposable $K_3$-group of~$F$ modulo torsion.
-In the case that $F$ is a number field, we are led, on the basis of extensive numerical evidence, to conjecture that $\psi_F$ is bijective.
-This gives new insight into the long-standing questions concerning the precise connection between Suslin's construction and the earlier construction of Bloch in \cite{bl00} and whether Bloch's construction accounts for all of the group $ \Kindtf F $.

-In this regard, it is also of interest to note that our approach to relating configurations of points to the pre-Bloch group differs slightly, but crucially, from that described by Goncharov in \cite[\S3]{gonXpam}.
-In particular, by these means we are able to make computations without having to ignore torsion of exponent two, as is necessary in the approach of Goncharov.
-(We remark that this ostensibly minor improvement is in fact essential to our approach to compute explicit generating elements of~$K_3$-groups.)